zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

   inside CTxOuts);

-* If sighash type is ``SINGLE`` and the input index is smaller than the number of outputs, ``hashOutputs`` is the double SHA256 of the output amount with ``scriptPubKey`` of the same index as the input;
+* If sighash type is ``SINGLE`` and the input index is smaller than the number of outputs, ``hashOutputs`` is the double SHA256 of the output (serialized as above) with the same index as the input;

 * Otherwise, ``hashOutputs`` is a ``uint256`` of ``0x0000......0000``. [#01-change]_

 5: ``hashJoinSplits``
 `````````````````````
 * If ``vjoinsplits`` is non-empty, ``hashJoinSplits`` is the double SHA256 of the serialization of all
-  JoinSplits concatenated with the joinSplitPubKey;
+  JoinSplits (in their canonical transaction serialization format) concatenated with the joinSplitPubKey;

   * Note that the JoinSplit proofs are included in the signature hash, as with v1 and v2 transactions.
 In a
     future transaction digest algorithm, the proofs will likely be omitted as authentication data, in the same